capless/capless/README.md

 ## Micro Goals
 - Should be easy to scale each app (aka recipes) independently
-- Recipes (plugiins) should be easy to install and setup
+- Recipes (plugins) should be easy to install and setup
+- Multi-stage deployments should be simple
+- Simple to run or invoke recipes locally for developmenet or sanity checks
+-

 ##Features
 - Automatic Admin
+- Launch button deploys
 - Extensible CLI
 - Easy deploy
 - 100% CloudFormation Resources